 \section{Temporal Abstraction in Practice}

-In this section, we empirically validate the spectral insights developed in the previous sections by analyzing how temporal abstraction shapes the structure and learnability of FB representations.
-We first introduce spectral metrics that characterize the effective rank of the SR. We then describe the experimental setup and environments used for evaluation.
-Building on this, we analyze how temporal abstraction reshapes the singular value spectrum of the SR and influences performance.
-Finally, we study the interaction between temporal abstraction, embedding dimension, and discount factor, highlighting how these components jointly determine the stability and effectiveness of FB learning.
+We empirically validate the spectral insights from previous sections by examining how temporal abstraction shapes the structure and learnability of \ac{FB} representations.
+We introduce spectral metrics for the effective rank of the \ac{SR}, describe the experimental setup, and analyze how temporal abstraction reshapes the SR spectrum and affects performance.
+Finally, we study its interaction with embedding dimension and discount factor, highlighting their joint role in the stability and effectiveness of \ac{FB} representation learning.